LeCarteloo/FlowFreeWeb/README.md

 Run commands
 ---
-For running express.js server with nodemon type: **npm run dev** in console.
+For running express.js server with nodemon type: **npm start** in console.
 For running tests with JEST type: **npm test** in console.

 Before using the application use **npm install** in console to download those dependencies.